OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 ```

 > [!NOTE]
-> If the `select` method promise successfully returns a [Binding] object, that object exposes only the following four methods of the object: [getDataAsync], [setDataAsync], [addHandlerAsync], and [removeHandlerAsync].
-If the promise cannot return a Binding object, the `onError` callback can be used to access an [asyncResult].error object to get more information.If you need to call a member of the Binding object other than the four methods exposed by the [Binding] object promise returned by the `select` method, instead use the [getByIdAsync] method by using the [Document.bindings] property and Bindings.[getByIdAsync] method to retrieve the [Binding] object.
+> If the `select` function promise successfully returns a [Binding] object, that object exposes only the following four methods of the object: [getDataAsync], [setDataAsync], [addHandlerAsync], and [removeHandlerAsync].
+If the promise cannot return a Binding object, the `onError` callback can be used to access an [asyncResult].error object to get more information.
+If you need to call a member of the Binding object other than the four methods exposed by the [Binding] object promise returned by the `select` function, instead use the [getByIdAsync] method by using the [Document.bindings] property and Bindings.[getByIdAsync] method to retrieve the [Binding] object.

 ## Release a binding by ID